 In 1998, CAS implemented its National Knowledge Innovation Program (KIP), which ran from 1998 through 2010.
 As part of KIP, CAS scientists recorded numerous scientific achievements, including sequencing one percent of the human genome; sequencing the rice genome and isolating important functional genes; developing the Godson general purpose CPU chip; building the Dawning and Shenteng supercomputers; developing coal liquefaction techniques and the technology to convert methanol to light olefins; developing permafrost roadbed technology crucial to the construction of the Qinghai–Tibet Railway; conducting research on climate and environmental changes over the past 2,000 years in environmentally sensitive zones in China; and realizing efficient and long-lived quantum memory with cold atoms inside a ring cavity, among others.

 CAS scientists conduct research in most areas of basic science and technology as well as strategic advanced technologies and areas related to the public welfare and the development of emerging industries.
 CAS comprises 104 research institutes, 12 branch academies, three universities and 11 supporting organizations in 23 provincial-level areas throughout the country.
-These institutions are home to more than 100 national key labs and engineering centres as well as nearly 200 CAS key labs and engineering centres.
+These institutions are home to dozens of national key labs and engineering centres as well as CAS key labs and engineering centres.
 Altogether, CAS comprises 1,000 sites and stations across the country.

 CAS has a staff of 67,900, including about 56,000 professional researchers.
 Of these, approximately 22,800 are research professors or associate professors.
 By 2020, CAS hopes to have a few thousand leading scientists working for the organization.
 It has long been a CAS strategy to emphasize the combination of research and education and interdisciplinary and cross-sector cooperation in innovation.